Bangjie Sun

 About Me

-I am a graduating Ph.D. student at the National University of Singapore (NUS), advised by Prof. Mun Choon Chan (NUS) and Prof. Jun Han (KAIST).
+I am a Research Fellow at the National University of Singapore (NUS), where I completed my Ph.D., advised by Prof. Mun Choon Chan (NUS) and Prof. Jun Han (KAIST).
 My research sits at the intersection of mobile sensing and applied artificial intelligence, with a focus on safety- and trust-critical real-world problems.
-At its core, I build ubiquitous and physically grounded provenance systems — deployable on commodity devices — to verify the origin, authenticity, ownership, and transformation history of physical products and digital content.
+At its core, I build ubiquitous and physically grounded intelligent systems — deployable on commodity devices — to foster trust in authenticity, safety, ownership, and accountability when everyday users and consumers interact with products, information, and AI across the physical and digital worlds.

-Looking ahead, I aim to extend provenance in two directions: toward accountable human-AI workflows, where provenance supports auditable collaboration between humans and AI; and toward trustworthy physical AI systems, where provenance grounds the actions and decisions of AI agents operating in the physical world.
+Looking ahead, I aim to advance intelligent systems in two directions: toward accountable human-AI workflows, where trust is built through auditable collaboration between humans and AI; and toward trustworthy physical AI systems, where AI agents make reliable and accountable decisions in the physical world.

-Beyond research, I enjoy traveling and photography, and I am a photography enthusiast.
+Beyond research, I enjoy traveling and photography, and I am a photography enthusiast; some of my photography artworks are collected in the Gallery.

 Recent News